omegascorp/bem-light/README.md

 # BEM Light

-BEM-style classes contect with one type of separator.
+BEM-style classes which uses only dash as separator.

 ## Block